Skip to content

 How to setup a laser rotary attachment DIY in LightBurn?

-To set up a laser rotary attachment in LightBurn laser software, you will need to follow these steps:
+To set up a CO2 laser engraver with rotary attachment in LightBurn laser software, you will need to follow these steps:

 • Install the laser rotary attachment on your laser engraver.
 Make sure that it is securely attached and that all cables are properly connected.